JasonTheDeveloper/source-controller/docs/spec/v1beta2/helmcharts.md

 **Note:** This feature is available only for Helm charts fetched from an OCI Registry.

-`.spec.verify` is an optional field to enable the verification of [Cosign](https://github.com/sigstore/cosign) signatures.
+`.spec.verify` is an optional field to enable the verification of [Cosign](https://github.com/sigstore/cosign) or [Notation](https://github.com/notaryproject/notation) signatures.
 The field offers three subfields:

 - `.provider`, to specify the verification provider.
-Only supports `cosign` at present.
+The supported options are `cosign` and `notation` at present.
 - `.secretRef.name`, to specify a reference to a Secret in the same namespace as the HelmChart, containing the Cosign public keys of trusted authors.
+For Notation this Secret should also include the [trust policy](https://notaryproject.dev/docs/user-guides/how-to/manage-trust-policy/) in addition to the public keys.
-- `.matchOIDCIdentity`, to specify a list of OIDC identity matchers.
-Please see [Keyless verification](#keyless-verification) for more details.
+- `.matchOIDCIdentity`, to specify a list of OIDC identity matchers (only supported when using `cosign` as the verification provider).
+Please see
+   [Keyless verification](#keyless-verification) for more details.

+#### Cosign

+The `cosign` provider can be used to verify the signature of an OCI artifact using either a known public key or via the [Cosign Keyless](https://github.com/sigstore/cosign/blob/main/KEYLESS.md) procedure.

 ```yaml
 ---